great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_metadata_stores.md

 An Expectation Store is a connector to store and retrieve information about collections of verifiable assertions about data.

-By default, new <TechnicalTag tag="expectation" text="Expectations" /> are stored as <TechnicalTag tag="expectation_suite" text="Expectation Suites" /> in JSON format in the `expectations/` subdirectory of your `gx/` folder.
+By default, new Expectations are stored as Expectation Suites in JSON format in the `expectations/` subdirectory of your `gx/` folder.
 Use the information provided here to configure a store for your Expectations.

 <Tabs
   groupId="configure-expectation-stores"